qaware/cloud-computing-th-rosenheim/04-provisionierung/exercise/README.md

       - "80"
      ```
      </details>
-- An Ansible Control Node starts and in doing so:
+- starts an Ansible Control Node and in doing so:
   - has the service name “ansible-node”
-  - uses the finished image “willhallonline/ansible:2.9-alpine-3.13”.
-This provides Ansible version 2.9 with
+  - uses the finished image “willhallonline/ansible:2.18-alpine-3.22”.
+This provides Ansible version 2.18 with
     Python3. (see https://hub.docker.com/r/willhallonline/ansible)
   - has a memory limit of 100 MB
   - is only started when the managed node is running